Post-quantum Zero Knowledge in Constant Rounds: Abstract

 \section{Abstract}

-We construct the first constant-round zero-knowledge classical argument for \NP secure against quantum attacks.
-We assume the existence of quantum fully homomorphic encryption and other standard primitives, known based on the Learning with Errors Assumption for quantum algorithms.
-As a corollary, we also obtain the first constant-round zero-knowledge quantum argument for \QMA.
+We construct a constant-round zero-knowledge classical argument for \NP secure against quantum attacks.
+We assume the existence of Quantum Fully-Homomorphic Encryption and other standard primitives, known based on the Learning with Errors Assumption for quantum algorithms.
+As a corollary, we also obtain a constant-round zero-knowledge quantum argument for \QMA.

 At the heart of our protocol is a new {\em no-cloning} non-black-box simulation technique.